Key takeaways:

 Differences Between Rebuilt and Salvage Titles

 If you don’t understand the whole salvage and rebuilt title situation, we’ll explain it clearly.
-Let’s examine the difference between both title brands.
+Let’s examine the difference between the title brands.
 How does a car get a salvage or rebuilt title?

 Salvage Title